basecore/SmartCapture-Pro/README.md

 - The live preview shows the previous and current screenshot side by side
 - Click **"⏹ STOP"** to end the session

-> Screenshots are saved to your output folder immediately, named with the meeting title and timestamp.
+> Screenshots are saved to your output folder immediately, grouped in a dedicated session folder with date and meeting title.

 ### Step 4 — Run OCR & Export
 1. Go to the **📝 OCR & Export** tab
 2. Select OCR language, image optimization mode, and layout mode
 3. Click **"Start OCR & Export"**
 4. A `.txt` file is generated locally and opened automatically

+If no current session images are used and you manually select screenshots instead, the tool can parse the first selected image filename and automatically restore the meeting title into the AI Context tab.

 ### Step 5 — (Optional) Send to AI for Cleanup
 1. Click **"🌐 Open AI Chat & Copy Text"**